 Some chemicals such as caffeine temporarily speed up the oxidation rate, but later exhaust a person.
 The same is true of vigorous exercise.
 More rest, on the other hand, temporarily may slow the oxidation rate a little, but later enhances it by allowing the body to heal and recover its energy.

 Much more on balancing the oxidation rate is found in the article entitled The Oxidation Types and other ones on this website.

-Each mineral in the body affects all the others and there is a mineral ‘system’ in the body.
-Nutritional balancing science focuses heavily on balancing certain minerals and their ratios.
+Each mineral in the body affects all the others and there is a ‘mineral system’ in the body.
+Development science focuses heavily on balancing certain minerals and their ratios.

 The system is extremely complex.
-For example, giving a particular mineral may in fact lead to a lowering of that mineral level in the body tissues.
+For example, giving a particular mineral may, in fact, lead to a lowering of that mineral level in the body tissues.
 This was one of Dr. Paul Eck’s great discoveries early in his research on hair mineral analysis.
-He found that giving calcium to someone with a low calcium would often result in a lower hair level of calcium.
+He found that giving calcium to someone with a low hair calcium level could result in a lower hair level of calcium.
 Giving zinc to a person with low zinc sometimes caused the hair tissue zinc to become lower.

 After years of research, he figured out that giving just calcium upset the balance of calcium with magnesium, which in turn caused a lowering of the calcium.
 He found he needed to give copper along with magnesium in order to raise a low calcium level, rather than give just calcium.

 He also figured out that just giving zinc lowers the sodium/potassium ratio, a critical ratio in the body.
 Since this is often undesirable, the body does not accept the zinc and there is little effect on the zinc level in the hair, or it might even become lower.
 In order to raise the zinc level, one must increase the sodium/potassium ratio in many cases, and this is done using vitamins B1, B3, B5, C, E, chromium, selenium, copper, manganese and adrenal or thyroid glandulars taken together in the right proportions.